Central Asian Ornaments Explained: Symbols and Patterns in Kazakh & Kyrgyz Textiles and Souvenirs

 Ornaments that you can see nowadays are very abstract and have an unlimited number of patterns.
 About 200 basic elements are combined to make thousands of different patterns.
 The basis for ornaments are abstractions from nature and some early spiritual symbols.
-For nomads of Central Asia, ornaments have a special spiritual meaning and represent the deep connection of its people with the stunning nature surrounding them.
-So let us explore a couple of basic elements – what does it all mean and where did it come from?
+For nomads of Central Asia, ornaments have a special spiritual meaning and represent the deep connection of its people with nature surrounding them.

 The choice of the color depended on the surrounding nature.
 For example, in high pastures with green grass, red poppies and blue sky, one can find corresponding color domination of green, red and blue.
 In drier areas, masters of handicraft used colder colors that were less bright, representing earth and the harsh contrast of nature.